BlaineBristow/Portfolio/NFL_Combine/README.md

 # Predicting NFL Prospect Draft Position Using NFL Combine Performance

 ## Introduction
-The NFL Combine is run every year to get accurate measurements of the physical abilities of players hoping to get drafted.
-The goal of this research is to determine how heavily the Combine results factor into draft position.
+Every year, the best amateur football players attend the NFL Combine in hopes of being selected in the NFL Draft.
+The goal of this research is to determine if the measurable NFL Combine results can be used to predict the draft position of players, depending on position group.

 ## Methods
-All players will be sorted into different dataframes based on position.
-Then, the correlations between each of the features and the draft position will be calculated to observe which of the drills and measurements are most likely to impact draft position.
-Further, a logistic regression can be performed to predict the round a player will be drafted in based on combine results.
+2 models were created for each of the 7 position groups, one to predict the round the player was selected in, and another to predict the overall pick of the player.
+The round predictor model was built on logistic regression, while the pick number model was built on linear regression.